 Harry Hawker was born in Moorabin, Victoria in 1889 and travelled to England in 1910 to persue a career in aviation after witnessing one of the first powered flights in Australia the previous year.
 He was 22 years old, and in September 1912 obtained pilot's licence No. 297 after three solo flights.
 In October he won the Michelin Cup for a flight of 8 hours and 23 minutes.

 Over the following decade, until his death at age 32 in an aviation accident, he achieved many more laurels both in the air and on the racetrack.

-Worked with worked for Ariel, Norton, BSA and Triumph.
-Designed Norton Dominator, BSA A10 and the BSA Rocket 3/Triumph Trident.
+Worked with Ariel, Norton, BSA and Triumph.
+Designed the Norton Dominator, BSA A10 and the BSA Rocket 3/Triumph Trident.

 Quite simply the best information on preparing old motorcycles is to be found in Phil Irving's "Tuning for Speed", which was taken from his slide rule articles. ~ George Cohen

 Basil Henry Davies, English motorcycle journalist whose nom de plume was Ixion.